confluentinc/ksql/docs/installation/upgrading.rst

    ./bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic _confluent-ksql-default__command_topic --from-beginning | jq ".statement"
    ```

 #.
-List your application's streams, tables, and types.
-Don't use the EXTENDED
+Use the DESCRIBE statement to list your application's streams, tables, and
-   option.
-Go through each list, and find the the last CREATE statement for each
+   types.
+Don't use the EXTENDED option.
+Go through each list and re-create the
-   stream/table/type name.
-Order the CREATE statements so they show the correct
+   corresponding CREATE statements based on the displayed schemas.
-   dependencies.

 #.
 Make other compatibility-related changes, as shown in the
    `upgrade guide <https://docs.ksqldb.io/en/latest/operate-and-deploy/installation/upgrading/#how-to-upgrade>`__.

 #.
+Save your statements as an SQL file.

+#.
 Stop the ``ksql`` service.

 #.
 Uninstall the ksql 5.4 DEB or RPM package.
+For RPM, you can use the
+   ``yum swap`` command.

 #.
 Install the ksqldb 5.5 DEB or RPM package.

 #.
 Copy the version 5.4 configuration file to the ksqldb 5.5 configuration
    folder, which is located at ``${CONFLUENT_HOME}/etc/ksqldb``: